- Fees are generally 30 to 50 percent less than in private practice.

 - Screening fees are non-refundable regardless of the outcome of the screening appointment.

-- If you have an outstanding balance with any UF College of Dentistry clinic, you will not be considered for a screening appointment.
+- If you have an outstanding balance with any UF College of Dentistry center, you will not be considered for a screening appointment.

 - The college does not provide free dental care.